goethe-tcs/tcs.uni-frankfurt.de/content/teaching/project-ideas.md

 **More specific aspects of a possible projects:**
 - Develop a prototype implementation in a suitable high-level programming language or framework (such as Python, SciKit, and Matlab.
 Other languages are also possible if you're more comfortable with that)
-- Contribute to a high-performance implementation in a suitable programming language (such as Rust.
-If you think you can write high-performing software in a different language, you are welcome as well).
+- Contribute to a high-performance implementation in a suitable programming language (such as Rust or C++).
 - Design and run experiments that test the correctness, performance, and scalability of implementations.
 - Participate in a research-level programming competition.